 5. These signals get sent to the brain through a complex network of neurons and synapses.
 The brain then perceives those signals as color.

-With all these moving parts, an object that’s reflecting specific wavelengths won’t always look the same between viewers, which is why finding unbiased color measurements is essential.
+With all these moving parts, an object that reflects specific wavelengths won't always look the same between viewers, so finding unbiased color measurements is essential.

 How Cones in Our Eyes Affect Our Vision

 Those cones and rods are crucial to making sense of vision and light.
-Once light hits your eyes, the lens of your eye focuses it onto those light-sensitive cells, rods and cones, each of which picks up different wavelengths of energy.
-Rods work best in dim light, while cones are specialized for specific ranges of colors.
+Once light hits your eyes, the lens of your eye focuses it onto those light-sensitive cells, rods, and cones, each of which picks up different wavelengths of energy.
+Rods work best in dim light, while cones specialize in specific ranges of colors.

-• L-cones: L-cones make up 64% of our cones and are also called red cones since they are sensitive to the longer wavelengths that make red light.
+• L-cones: L-cones, or red cones, make up 64% of our cones and are sensitive to the longer wavelengths that make red light.

 • M-cones: Making up 32% of cones in the eye, M-cones, or green cones, respond to medium-wavelength, or green, light.

-• Rods: Rods work in low light and help us see at night with no color reception.
+• Rods: Rods work in low light and help us see at night without color reception.
 They also play into our peripheral vision.

-If you’re wondering what color humans see best, take a look at the M-cones.
-As it turns out, green is right in the middle of the spectrum and is the easiest color for us to see.
+If you're wondering what color humans see best, look at the M-cones.
+As it turns out, green is right in the middle of the spectrum and is the easiest color to see.

 What Is Color Theory?

-Color theory combines much of the information we know about color and turns it into a design tool.
-You’re probably familiar with the color wheel, which arranges visible colors by their natural electromagnetic wavelengths.
+Color theory combines much of the information about color into a design tool.
+You're probably familiar with the color wheel, which arranges visible colors by their natural electromagnetic wavelengths.
 For instance, the color wheel moves from red, the longest, to violet, the shortest.

-There are several different ways to mix colors, such as additive and subtractive methods, but they usually work with primary colors, secondary colors and tertiary colors.
-Primary colors are those that can’t be created by mixing other colors.
+There are several ways to mix colors, such as additive and subtractive methods, but they usually work with primary, secondary, and tertiary colors.
+Primary colors are those that can't be created by mixing other colors.
 They are red, blue and yellow.
-You might notice that we don’t have a color receptor for yellow, but we have one for green.
-So how do we see yellow?
+We don't have a color receptor for yellow, but we do have one for green.
+So, how do we see yellow?

-There’s a reason we associate yellow with sunlight and other bright lights.
-That’s because yellow is one of the brightest colors.
-To detect it, our brains combine the excitement levels of red and green cones.
+There's a reason we associate yellow with sunlight and other bright lights.
+That's because yellow is one of the brightest colors.
+Detecting yellow requires our brains to combine the excitement levels of red and green cones.

 INFO Get More Information